justinsovine/university-of-the-people/README.md

 # University of the People Coursework

-This repository contains my coursework for the University of the People.
-Each directory corresponds to a specific course or assignment.
+This repository houses my coursework for the Computer Science Bachelor of Science (B.Sc) program at the University of the People.
+Each directory corresponds to a specific course or assignment within the program.

 ## Courses